The morgue at Gaza’s biggest hospital is overflowing as Israeli attacks intensify

 GAZA CITY, Gaza Strip (AP) — The morgue at Gaza’s biggest hospital overflowed Thursday as bodies came in faster than relatives could claim them on the sixth day of Israel’s heavy aerial bombardment on the territory of 2.3 million people.

-With scores of Palestinians killed each day in the Israeli onslaught after an unprecedented Hamas attack, medics in the besieged enclave said they ran out of places to put remains pulled from the latest strikes or recovered from under the ruins of demolished buildings.
+With scores of Palestinians killed each day in the Israeli onslaught after an unprecedented Hamas attack, medics in the besieged enclave said they have run out of places to put remains pulled from the latest strikes or recovered from the ruins of demolished buildings.

 “The body bags started and just kept coming and coming and now it’s a graveyard,” Abu Elias Shobaki, a nurse at Shifa, said of the parking lot.
 “I am emotionally, physically exhausted.
 I just have to stop myself from thinking about how much worse it will get.”

-Already, the sheer volume of human remains has pushed the system to its limit in the long-blockaded territory.
-Gaza’s hospitals are poorly supplied in quiet times but now Israel has stopped the water flow from its national water company and blocked even electricity, food and fuel from entering the coastal enclave.
+The sheer volume of human remains has pushed the system to its limit in the long-blockaded territory.
+Gaza’s hospitals are poorly supplied in normal times but now Israel has stopped the water flow from its national water company and blocked electricity, food and fuel from entering the coastal enclave.

 “We are in a critical situation,” said Ashraf al-Qidra, the spokesman for the Gaza Health Ministry.
 “Ambulances can’t get to the wounded, the wounded can’t get to intensive care, the dead can’t get to the morgue.”

-Israel’s campaign on Gaza has leveled entire neighborhoods, killing over 1,400 people – over 60% of them women and minors, according to the Gaza Health Ministry.
-More than 340,000 have been displaced, or 15% of Gaza’s population.
+Israel’s campaign on Gaza has leveled entire neighborhoods, killing over 1,400 people, more than 60% of them women and children, according to the Gaza Health Ministry.
+More than 340,000 have been displaced — 15% of Gaza’s population.

+Israeli airstrikes on Thursday pummeled the heart of Jabaliya refugee camp, killing dozens of people — including 45 members of the same extended family, Gaza’s Interior Ministry said.

 The Israeli military says it is striking Hamas militant infrastructure and aims to avoid civilian casualties — a claim that Palestinians reject.

-“It is not possible, under any circumstances, to continue this work,” said Mohammad Abu Selim, the general director of Shifa.
+“It is not possible, under any circumstances, to continue this work,” said Mohammad Abu Selim, Shifa’s general director.
 “The patients are now on the streets.
 The wounded are on the streets.
 We cannot find a bed for them.”

+With resources stretched thin, clinics understaffed and ambulances taking hours to get victims to medical care because airstrikes have ravaged the streets, some say it’s not worth the trip.

+“We know that if a case is critical, they just won’t survive,” said Khalil Abu Yehiya, a 28-year-old teacher whose neighbor’s home was bombed in Thursday’s airstrikes on the Jabaliya refugee camp.

-After the heavy bombing of the Shati refugee camp just north of Gaza City along the Mediterranean coast on Thursday, a new wave of people streamed into the hospital complex – toddlers with bruises and bandages, men with makeshift tourniquets, young girls with blood caked on their faces.
-Because Shifa’s intensive care unit was full, some of the wounded lay in the hospital corridors, pressing up against the walls to clear aisles for staff and stretchers.
+When more heavy bombardment hit the Shati refugee camp just north of Gaza City along the Mediterranean coast, a new wave of wounded streamed into the hospital complex — toddlers with bruises and bandages, men with makeshift tourniquets, young girls with blood caked on their faces.
+Because Shifa’s intensive care unit was full, some lay in the hospital corridors, pressed up against the walls to clear aisles for staff and stretchers.

+“I’ve been to many places and seen horrors and shelling.
+Not this level of insanity,” said 36-year-old local photojournalist Attia Darwish as he watched the wounded pour into the hospital.

+Among those killed in the strikes on the Shati refugee camp was Yasser al-Masri, whose body arrived along with those of his wife and infant daughter.
+Medics circulated photos of al-Masri and his daughter, covered in filth in the same body bag.

+“I only have a few hours before my phone dies because we’re without electricity,” he wrote.
+“There is no light at night except the moon.
+Please forgive me.
+I forgive all of you.”

-Making matters worse, Gaza’s sole power plant ran out of fuel on Wednesday.
-Shifa and other hospitals are desperately trying to save whatever diesel remains in their backup generators, turning off the lights in all hospital departments but the most essential — intensive care, operating rooms, oxygen stations.
+Gaza’s sole power plant ran out of fuel on Wednesday.
+Shifa and other hospitals were desperately trying to save whatever diesel remains in their backup generators, turning off the lights in all hospital departments but the most essential — intensive care, operating rooms, oxygen stations.

 Abu Selima, director of Shifa, said the last of the hospital’s fuel would run out in three or four days.

-When that happens, “a disaster will occur within five minutes,” said Naser Bolbol, head of the hospital’s nursery department, citing all the oxygen equipment keeping infants alive.
+When that happens, “a disaster will occur within five minutes,” said Naser Bolbol, head of the hospital’s neonatal department, citing all the oxygen equipment keeping infants alive.

 Hospital authorities said there wouldn’t be electricity left to refrigerate the dead, either.